Certifications

 Board Certified Behavior Analyst (BCBA)

-The online MA program helps meet the educational requirements for licensure in the state of Kansas.
+The online MA program meets the educational requirements for licensure in the state of Kansas.
 If you plan to obtain a license or certification in a state other than Kansas or a US territory after completion of your program, it is highly recommended you first seek guidance from the appropriate licensing agency BEFORE beginning the academic program to ensure you can obtain a license or certification in your home state or territory.
-The APBA provides resources for licensure and certification boards outside of Kansas.
+The BACB provides resources for licensure and certification boards outside of Kansas.

 KU also offers an online Graduate Certificate in Applied Community Health & Development.